davidad/forecasting/README.md

 This represents a thoroughly incomplete project I worked on a bit towards the end of 2012 but that dropped off the bottom of my stack a while ago.
 I may rescue it at some point.

+> *Note from March 20, 2014:*
+> It looks like `binary_heap.lua` is a stub which needs to be finished and `zdd.lua` (intended to implement zero-suppressed decision diagrams) isn't written at all.
+The rest of the program looks to be in decent shape, but, of course, it's never actually been *run* since key components are missing, so I'm sure a lot of debugging would be necessary in addition to supplying those libraries.
+Oh, and by the way, this code is meant to be run with [LuaJIT](http://luajit.org/).

-Some of my notes are reproduced below. "wbe.lua" is also a good place to look, though I only got about 25% done writing it.
+Some of my notes are reproduced below. `wbe.lua` is also a good place to look, though I only got about 25% done writing it.

 * * *